ZQuestClassic/zquestclassic.com/content/docs/2.55/index.md

 # ZQuest Classic: 2.55 Development Summary

 ZQuest Classic has grown by a ***huge*** amount between 2.50.2/2.53 and 2.55 versions.
 There are many new features, for gameplay, editing, UI, ease-of-use, scripting, and really every possible part of the engine you could imagine.
-We also now fully report Mac and Linux again, and newly support playing in a [browser](https://web.zquestclassic.com).
+We fully support Mac and Linux again, in addition to an experimental [web](https://web.zquestclassic.com) version.

-This page will detail all the new features added in 2.55.
+This page details many of the new features added in 2.55.
 Unmentioned is all the bugs that have been fixed.
-You can check out the [2.55 alpha release notes](/releases/) for more detailed information.
+You can check out the [2.55 alpha release notes](/releases/) for an exhaustive list of what changed.

 ## Editor